codr7/lila/README.md

 ...
 42
 ```

-Expressions may be split using `;`, remaining forms are parsed as a sub-expression.
+Expressions may be split using `;`, remaining forms are parsed separately.

 ```
   {* 6; + 3 4}